 The hike starts out on what I assume is an old logging road and quickly turns into a well-used trail.
 You’d have to be trying pretty hard to get lost while doing this route.
 The trail is well marked and easy to follow.

 The hike itself is incredibly beautiful.
 You will wind your way through a mix of ponderosa, oak and aspen trees.
-The ground in covered in pine needles and there were tons of late spring flowers.
-Once you reach the middle of the first set of switch backs you are treated to an amazing view of Humphries Peak.
+The ground is covered in pine needles and there were tons of late spring flowers.
+Once you reach the middle of the first set of switchbacks you are treated to an amazing view of Humphries Peak.

 Shorty after hitting the main saddle (about two miles in) the storm clouds started to roll in.
 Aaron and I went an additional 20-30 minutes (2.6 miles total), but when the temperatures started dropping we decided to be good parents and turned around.
 We want Ella to love hiking, not get sick from it.